How was the site originally identified?

 Margam Green Energy Plant was the second collaboration between Eco2 and Western Logs Group and the land was previously owned by them.
 The first project, Western Wood Energy Plant, was the first commercial scale biomass project in Port Talbot – which received an award for building excellence in 2009.
 This 40MW project burns forestry wood and clean wood processing residues in a state-of-the-art combustion plant.
 It has been one of the most reliable renewable energy plants in the UK.

 It is located on land off Harbour Way (A4241), near Margam in South Wales.
-The development site is part of a wider area allocated for industrial use, which is bound by the existing Western Bionergy Plant to the south, the A48 (Margam Road) and the M4 to the east and Margam Moors, the TATA Steelworks and the London to Swansea railway line to the west.
+The land is part of a wider area that has been allocated for industrial use; the land is bound by the existing Western Bionergy Plant to the south, the A48 (Margam Road) and the M4 to the east and Margam Moors, the TATA Steelworks and the London to Swansea railway line to the west.

 The local community were consulted as part of the local planning authority’s period of formal public consultation prior to determination of the planning application.
-The latest planning application was secured in 2014.
+The final planning application was secured in 2014.

-What is the construction programme for the plant?
+What was the construction programme for the plant?

-What is the proposed HGV traffic route to site?
+What is the HGV traffic route to site?
 When is the power plant open for deliveries of waste wood?

 How are the air emissions regulated?

-What is the overall cost of the project?
+What was the overall cost of the project?

 What are the benefits to the local economy?
 And the local community?

 Margam is a long-term investment in the community which is making a financial contribution to the local economy.
-The construction of the plant has employed up to 400 people at full capacity and every effort has been made to employ as many local people as possible.
-Welsh businesses are involved in the project.
+The construction of the plant employed up to 400 people at full capacity with a number Welsh businesses engaged as sub-contractors.

-Glennmont Partners, the owners of the Margam plant, are supporting the local community through a Community Benefit Fund, which is administered by Neath Port Talbot Council.
+Schroders Greencoat, the owners of the Margam plant since April 2022, are supporting the local community through a Community Benefit Fund, which is administered by Neath Port Talbot Council.
 The Fund supports a range of community projects in the area.